WisllysLima/WisllysLima/README.md

 ### Hi there 👋😃
-This is my page of projects created to show my evolution during the Technical Course in Systems Development.😉
+### This is my page of projects created to show my evolution during the Technical Course in Systems Development.😉
+### Feel free to comment.💬
+### For contact, call me on Linkedin.⚡

 <!--
 **WisllysLima/WisllysLima** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.